maysam-mtr/loan-prediction-ml/README.md

-# Loan Prediction using Machine Learning
+# Loan Approval Prediction using Machine Learning
-Loan Prediction using machine learning
+Loan Approval Prediction using Logistic Regression and Random Forest Classifier

 # Objective
 In this project, we aim to train a model that can predict loan approval for individuals of different backgrounds based on its key features, including the person’s income, home ownership kind , loan amount, e.t.c… By leveraging machine learning techniques, we can uncover insights and patterns in the data to build an accurate predictive model.